Dhiraila

-The Dhiraila (Thereila, Thiralla) were an indigenous Australian people of the state of Queensland.
+The Dhiraila (Thereila, Thiralla) were an Aboriginal Australian people of the state of Queensland.

 Language

 According to Gavan Breen, the Thereila language was known as Mamwura or Mambanjura (Mambanyura).

 Country

 Thereila tribal lands extended, according to Norman Tindale, over some 2,800 mi2.
 They lay south of Nockatunga and Noccundra, as far as the Grey Range.
 They were present at Dingera Creek.
 Their western confines were around Bransby and the lower Warrywarry Creek.